How the TowerBells Website is maintained

 Data loader

 The data loader reads one flat file and builds three temporary data structures, one in memory and two on disk.
 It can be invoked repeatedly to load any number of data files together, subject only to the constraints of available space for the in-memory table.
 (Loading additional flat files simply expands the three temporary data structures, as if a single large flat file had been read.)
 Unfortunately, the total number of carillons and chimes in the world is so large that it is now impossible to load all data simultaneously.
-This makes the production of certain types of reports impractical (e.g., world-wide summaries).
+This makes the automated production of certain types of reports impractical (e.g., world-wide summaries).
+Therefore, all world-wide summaries on this Website were produced by manual compilation if information from similar summaries for the various continental regions.

 One of the on-disk temporary data structures is a sequential list of the condensed technical information records found in the flat file, in un-converted form.
 The in-memory table has pointers to the records in this list, which are used to produce Condensed Information Listing (CIL) reports.